 Salba has been documented in several human nutritional studies.
 Salba has been researched by the Clinical Nutrition and Risk Factor and Modification Center at St. Michael’s Hospital in Toronto, ON and The University of Toronto, Faculty of Nutritional Sciences, and Faculty of Medicine, Canada.

-The above study was funded by ChiaNova Research, Inc.—a company that has since been changed and dissolved several times.
-At the time of the study a patent application was pending for Salba, which has since been abandoned.
-As one can imagine it was in the researchers best interest to make Salba look good enough, or important enough to patent.
+Of course, any scientific study is only as valid and reliable as the quality and integrity of the experiment.
+It must be noted that the above study was funded by ChiaNova Research, Inc.—a company that has since been changed and dissolved several times.
+At the time of the study, a patent application was pending for Salba, which has since been abandoned.
+As one can imagine it was in the researchers’ best interest to make Salba look good enough or important enough to patent.

 - Reducing inflammation